sansor/tech-shorts/README.md

 # Tech Shorts
-An attempt to quickly onboard and introduce you to new technolgies around you.
+An attempt to quickly onboard and introduce you to new technolgies.